roshankarthik1411/PocketLawyer/README.md

-Say less — we’re going full *Fortune-500 hackathon champion mode* 😎🔥 Below is a **complete, production-quality README** for your **PocketLawyer** project — including architecture diagram (ASCII-friendly), features, installation, tech stack, screenshots placeholders, challenges, future scope, and more.

-You can **copy–paste this entire README into your GitHub** (README.md) and it will look premium.

----

 # 🚨 **PocketLawyer — Your AI-Powered Legal First Aid Kit**

 ### *A real-time legal assistant for emergencies, rights awareness & effortless FIR/evidence management*